 - The industry where the customer performs

-- The number of the average revenue of the customer
+- The average revenue of the customer

 - The number of the team the customer has